How to turn off VPN on computer safely (Windows, macOS, Linux)

 4. Click the Disconnect button

-5. To permanently remove it, click on the VPN profile and select Remove
+5. To permanently remove it, click on the VPN configuration and select Remove

 This approach is especially helpful when you’ve set up your VPN manually without an app.

 I once had to use this method when uninstalling a third-party VPN app failed to remove the system-level connection it had created.
-Disabling it manually through Settings resolved a persistent conflict with my browser’s DNS settings.
+Disabling it manually through Settings resolved a persistent conflict with my browser’s DNS or router parameters.

 Note: If the VPN auto-starts with Windows, make sure to also check startup settings or the VPN app’s preferences to prevent auto-reconnection.